-Algae constitue a source of ‘permanent food’ for many animals, specially in coastal countries.
-These include mainly the memberes of Phaeophyceae, Rhodophyceae and some green algae.
+Algae constitute a source of ‘permanent food’ for many animals, specially in coastal countries.
+These include mainly the members of Phaeophyceae, Rhodophyceae and some green algae.

 - Laminaria, Sargassum, Fucus are used as fodder in many areas of UK and Japan.

 - A fish named Tilapia uses only the members of Cyanophyceae and Chlorophyceae as its food.

 - Rhodymenia is a common cattle-food in France.

 It is a type of a glue obtained from a red alga, Gloiopeltis furcata.
 In Japan, it is called ‘funori’.
 It is used as an adhesive as well as a sizing agent for paper and cloth.
 Chemically it is similar to agar-agar except that there is no sulphate ester group.